WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_ssh.md

 !!!
 Abstract "xEvents"

-    Similar to xStatuses, xEvents will fire a callback when that particular event occurs; however, xEvents are contain simpler information that's not necessary to store on the device, so you will not be able to get the value of the event after it fires.
+    Similar to xStatuses, xEvents will fire a callback when that particular event occurs; however, xEvents contain simpler information that's not necessary to store on the device, so you will not be able to get the value of the event after it fires.

     ??? curios "Why not store xEvent Data?"

         As noted above, xEvents are much simpler callbacks.

-        For example, <hl_0>xStatus Call</hl_0> contains information on the call such as the Display Name, CallBack Number, CallId and so on.
-This information is very useful for building something like a Favorites List or Troubleshooting a call.
+        For example, <hl_0>xStatus Call</hl_0> contains information about the call such as the Display Name, CallBack Number, CallId and so on.
+This information is very useful for building something like a Favorites List or Troubleshooting that call.

-        When compared to <hl_0>xEvent UserInterface Extensions Widget Action</hl_0>, this even fires whenever a widget is interacted with.
-We simply want to know when the button is pressed, but storing this event has little to know value outside general log collection on the device.
+        When compared to <hl_0>xEvent UserInterface Extensions Widget Action</hl_0>, this event fires whenever a widget is interacted with by a user.
+We simply want to know when the button is pressed in order for use to run an automation, but storing this event has little to no value outside the general log collection on the device.

     Click to expand each xEvent Lesson below, execute them in your terminal session and observe the responses in the terminal window.